DMA-Software/dma-gortmp/README.md

 ## Architecture

-The library follows a modular architecture with clear separation of concerns:
+The library follows a modular architecture with a clear separation of concerns:

 ```
 rtmp-go/